songzhw/songzhw.github.io/project/2019-01-10-recruit-right-pelple.md

 ## FAQs

 ### 1. how do you tell if the candidate has potential
+"Potential" is a word we are using frequently in the process of itnerview.
+However, I have to say, having a strong background does not means a great candidate.
+I've seen many such people failed the interview.
+Someone are graduated from one of the greatest university, and someone are who had worked on some great Internet company for several years.

+So the "potential" concept in my mind is not about your university or previous company.
+If you have been in this development industry for 3 years, and after the interview, I find out you have understand some things that is hardly within most of 3-year dev's mind, and you are happy to learn by yourself.
+I would say you are have potential.
+The more you know, the more potential you have.

+This principle do help me find many brilliant and potential developers.
+And the best part of it is you can apply it to anyone.
+Let's take an example of Android development, if you are just gradutated, and you know the details of MVP or other stuff and have some nice open source project, I would think you do have potential.
+But if you have worked as a Android developer for more than 5 years, and still don't know how to test your code, and also don't know a thing about Kotlin, I may question your experience.

+The thing I am mostly concerned is, if you don't learn enough things in 5 years of dev career, that's means you don't have the passion to learn things, or you still don't have a clue about this business.
+Then it's hard for me to expect you to learn more in my company, and output more in your position.

+Of course these two or three questions are purely examples.
+Normally I will ask a lot of questions, to make sure I got your technical level in a big picture.
+And this requires the manager to have quite a lot of technical background, and then understand which level this candidate is in.

 ### 2. brilliant people, or people have such background?
+Here is a scenario you may face many times in your manager career.
+Your team has a Android dev position open, however, you got two candidates that seems good for this position.

+Adam is just switching to be an Android dev for 1 years, after his 3 yearas as iOS developer.
+Adam is quite a brilliant people on iOS field.
+He open-sourced some great frameworks in GitHub, and he understood how a mobile dev team runs well.

+Bob is a Android dev with 4 year experience.
+He understood more Android dev knowledge than Adam, and faced more difficulty than Adam.
+However, after taking with Bob, you find out he lacks some key points as a Android dev, such as testing, how to make code elegant and expandable, why AsyncTask is bad for our code.

+So here is the question: Which one do you pick if they are identical in other filed except technique?

+The answer may vary.
+But mine is quite simple: Adam.
+This is not what I think.
+It is also I did.
+For this choice, I did recruite a brilliant people for our team.

+The reason of picking Adam is that I will choose someone have more potential.
+If you worked very well in other field, I expect you will do it in this new field.
+If you are bad at your work, or not that good at your work, then I can question you in the future.
+I may think you may not have enough passion for technique.

 ### 3. What if you can not recruit one perfect person?